 An individual who is resident or ordinarily resident in Ireland but not domiciled in Ireland will also be liable to pay Irish CGT on gains arising on the disposal of foreign property, to the extent that such gains are remitted into Ireland.
-However, the remittance basis of taxation is not available in respect of certain gains arising on investments in regulated funds in EU, EEA or OECD jurisdictions (with which Ireland has a double taxation agreement).
+However, the remittance basis of taxation is not available in respect of certain gains arising on investments in regulated funds in EU, EEA or Organisation for Economic Co-operation and Development jurisdictions (with which Ireland has a double taxation agreement).